LillyH78/ProiectSQL-Librarie_Online/README.md

                                        (14, 6), (14, 7), (14, 8), (14, 9), (14, 10), (14, 11), (14, 12),
                                        (15, 7), (15, 8), (15, 9), (15, 10), (15, 11), (15, 12), (15, 13);

-         * Adaugare date in tabela livrare
+         * Adding data to the delivery table

            * insert into livrare values (1, 'CURIER', '20', '1'),
                                (2, 'EASYBOX', '0', '2'),